 - Sousuke of Full Metal Panic! remarks on his inability to cry when Kurz supposedly dies, though he wonders if he could had Kaname been there.
-As may be predicted, he later breaks down as realizes he wants to live just as he's about to die.
+In the final novel when, faced with certain death, he sees a video from his former classmates asking him to come back to school, Sousuke finally breaks down sobbing that he doesn't want to die.

 - In Clannad After Story, Tomoya tells Ushio about how, when you become an adult, you often can't cry even when you want to.
 Not long after, though, he discovers he's still got plenty of tears left, even though if anyone should be numb to sadness, it's him.

 - Gunslinger Girl.
 Cyborg girl Claes whenever she sees something that reminds her of her dead handler Captain Raballo (who has been wiped from her memory).

 Claes: "Have you ever been tremendously sad, but the tears won't come out?"

 Claes: "That's how I feel right now.
 My heart is overflowing with tears, but they just won't come out of my eyes.
 At night when I'm asleep, they quietly spill out onto the pillow without my noticing."

 - Subverted in the Manga of Mega Man X, where the fact that X can cry is what shocks Zero.

 - In One Piece, despite how much he wants to when Rebecca tearfully announces him her will to win the tournament for the Mera Mera no Mi, the Thunder Soldier in the Dressrosa arc is literally unable to cry, due to being a Living Toy.